QuantConnect/lean-cli/README.md

   --output DIRECTORY              Directory to store results in (defaults to PROJECT/backtests/TIMESTAMP) --debug [pycharm|ptvsd|vsdbg|rider]
-                                  Enable a certain debugging method (see --help for more information) --download-data                 Update the Lean configuration file to download data from the QuantConnect API --data-purchase-limit INTEGER   The maximum amount of QCC to spend on downloading data during this backtest --image TEXT                    The LEAN engine image to use (defaults to quantconnect/lean:latest) --update                        Pull the LEAN engine image before running the backtest --lean-config FILE              The Lean configuration file that should be used (defaults to the nearest lean.json)
+                                  Enable a certain debugging method (see --help for more information) --image TEXT                    The LEAN engine image to use (defaults to quantconnect/lean:latest) --update                        Pull the LEAN engine image before running the backtest --lean-config FILE              The Lean configuration file that should be used (defaults to the nearest lean.json)